slevomat/coding-standard/README.md

 Enforces using shorthand cast operators, forbids use of unset and binary cast operators: `(bool)` instead of `(boolean)`, `(int)` instead of `(integer)`, `(float)` instead of `(double)` or `(real)`. `(binary)` and `(unset)` are forbidden.

+#### SlevomatCodingStandard.Whitespaces.DuplicateSpaces 🔧

+Checks duplicate spaces anywhere because there aren't sniffs for every part of code to check formatting.

+Sniff provides the following settings:

+* `ignoreSpacesBeforeAssignment`: to allow multiple spaces to align assignments.
+* `ignoreSpacesInAnnotation`: to allow multiple spaces to align annotations.

 #### SlevomatCodingStandard.Files.TypeNameMatchesFileName